piured/courel/README-doxy.md

 ## OnHoldEnded

-This method is called when a hold is active and has reached its end action time w.r.t. the song time $t$.
+This method is called when a hold is active and has reached its end action time w.r.t. the song time \f$t\f$.
 This means that the hold is expected to be released by the user.
 This method is called only once per hold.
 If a hold is rolled back, the same hold can trigger the event again.
 Beware that this method can be called even though the hold is not being held.

 If you need to asses the end of a hold, use `Courel.Subscription.ISubscriber.OnHoldEndJudged` instead.